PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

 The data available via ODBC is subject to the system privileges of the user making the connection.
 Forms which you are not authorized to view in the Priority UI are also unavailable via ODBC.

+## Setting Up ODBC

+### Update the BIN95 Folder

+The Priority ODBC Driver is available starting with version 22.1.21 (Nov.
+6 2022) version of the Priority BIN95 folder.
+Download and update it as necessary.

+For more information, see [here](https://support.priority-software.com/#/kb/FQI2000507_E/English).

+### Reinstall the Application Server

+On the Priority application server, run the Install Application Server procedure.
+A new option in the installation is to Activate ODBC on the application server.

-## Defining Forms as Available via ODBC
+### Defining Forms as Available via ODBC

 The Priority system has a large number of forms (over 3,000), but you generally only want to access a handful of them via ODBC.
 Therefore, only forms which are specified in the **Define ODBC Forms** form are actually exposed via ODBC.